tovade-dev/api/readme.md

 ## How to use

 1. `git clone https://github.com/tovade-dev/api`
+2. Rename config.example.js to config.js
+3. Fill in config.js
-2. npm start
+4. npm start
    And your version of the api should be online!
    Not working?
-Join my [discord](https://discord.gg/HBZcEhxHSj)!
+Join my [discord](https://discord.gg/u8NgtppkRp)!

 ## Public api